HDD shortage increases prices.

 Model Number: WD1600AAJS-75PSA0

 The requirements vary from manufacturer to manufacturer, and many standard retail sellers do not list these specific details, making the acquisition of the required donor parts quite difficult.
 Recently, due to the HDD shortages, we have had some cases where there have been delays in completing the work.
-However, we have an extensive range of donor hard disk drive parts built up over a period of 5 years of business, and as such we have been largely be unaffected by the shortages.
+However, we have an extensive range of donor hard disk drive parts built up over a period of 5 years of business, and as such we have been largely been unaffected by the shortages.